 Sorry, I can't offer a conclusive answer.
 But pretending that people do things, even strange things, for a single reason doesn't usually get us closer to the truth.
 Searching for an overriding motive for spraying bullets into a schoolroom or a movie theater -- some clue to make sense of it -- doesn't usually lead to any sort of satisfaction .... but to ease our pain we always look, anyway.

-We will never really understand how someone could do such a thing.
-But our common sense tells us there's something in America's culture that has been contributing to these massacres.
-Certainly, the availability of the rapid-fire weapons facilitates the slaughter, but else can be said to be a common denominator?
+Will we ever really understand how someone could do such a thing?
+I doubt it, but our common sense tells us there's something in America's culture that has been contributing to these massacres.
+Certainly, the availability of the rapid-fire weapons facilitates the slaughter, but what else can be said to be a common denominator?

-The piece that follows was published by the Richmond Times-Dispatch on its May 1, 1999 OpEd Page (thanks to the OpEd editor at that time, Robert G. Holland).
+The piece that follows was published by the Richmond Times-Dispatch on its May 1, 1999 OpEd Page.
 The point it makes about the long-term effects of repeated violent images on television still seems apt to me.

 Blood Isn’t Just Red